avaxman/MoebiusCode/README.md

 make
 ```

-You can use `cmake-gui` in windows to create a visual studio project.
-The dependencies are already recusrisvely downloaded and built.
+You can use `cmake-gui` in windows to create a visual studio project, ready for compilation.
+The dependencies are already recursively downloaded and built.

 ##Editing Meshes

 Upon running, the demo will ask to load a mesh.
-It automatically infers if the mesh is 2D (if the $z$ coordinate is negligible) of 3D, and then would run the respective algorithms.
-The demo offers the following possibilities:
+It automatically infers if the mesh is 2D (if the $z$ coordinate is negligible) or 3D.
+The complex-based formulation will run on 2D meshes, and the quaternionic on 3D meshes.
+The parameters are largely similar.
+The demo offers the following functionality:

 ![Demo Screen](MoebiusCodeDemoScreen.png)